offshoreproj-Ghana/Offshore-Ghana2/README.md

 # Offshore-Ghana2

-Offshore-Ghana is a test project for the offshore team based in Ghana
+Offshore-Ghana is a test project for the offshore team based in Ghana.
+Development is still going on,

 ## Installation